The Main Hot Tub Start-up Chemicals and How to Use Them

 • Bather Load: High concentrations of bathers in a hot tub can cause an increase in the total dissolved solids (TDS) levels in the water.
 This can lead to cloudy or foamy water, skin irritation, and other health issues.
 To counteract this issue, it's essential to regularly monitor TDS levels when there is a high bather load.
 Regular testing will also help prevent scale build-up due to high calcium hardness levels.

-Recommended Frequency of Water Testing and Chemical Adjustments
+2. Recommended Frequency of Water Testing and Chemical Adjustments

-Owning a hot tub is an investment.
-One of the best ways to ensure your investment stays in good condition is by regularly testing and adjusting the water chemistry.
-It's essential to test the chemical balance of your hot tub at least once a week, but more often if you use it frequently or have more than one person using it.
+It's important to test the chemical balance of your hot tub at least once a week, but more often if you use it frequently or have more than one person using it.

 There are a few different ways to test the water in your hot tub, but the most common and accurate way is to use a digital water tester.
-These testers give you an instant readout of pH, alkalinity, and calcium hardness levels in your water.
-You can also purchase test strips, which will provide less accurate results.
+These testers give you an instant readout of:

 Once you have tested and analyzed the levels, you may need to adjust the chemicals in your hot tub accordingly.
 This needs to be done every time there is an imbalance in the results.